Trading Performance and Statistics

 Annual Sortino Ratio = (Return - RFR) / Semi-Deviation

-Note: In the calculation of standard deviation for the Sortino Ratio, N equals the number of negative data points, and not the number of data points in the entire population.
+In the calculation of standard deviation for the Sortino Ratio, "n" equals the entire population and includes zeroes for positive returns.

 Identical in form to the Annual Sharpe Ratio, but based on monthly data points: